 Our Score: 198

 The chapters range in size from 3 members to 471 members, where students seize leadership roles and participate in service activities across the community and campus.
-In the 2015 spring semester, UA Greeks were able to raise $101,000 to 32 different organizations in the Tuscaloosa community.
-During that same year, for part of Greek Week, 234 fraternity and sorority members worked with Habitat for Humanity to help build a home a family in Tuscaloosa.
+The organizations that Greeks support include local and national non-profits (like Habitat for Humanity).

 Our Score: 248

-More than 30 percent of Syracuse University students belong to a fraternity or sorority to help enhance the community and build ongoing connections.
+The Syracuse University students that belong to a fraternity or sorority aim to help enhance the community and build ongoing connections.
 The Syracuse Greek members do a lot for the community like throwing events to raise thousands of dollars for their selected philanthropies, sponsoring activities, and participating in community service projects.
 Some students have taken the time to read to children, tutor younger students, help high schoolers with college applications, and work on environmental projects for the community and university.

 Our Score: 251

-The Miami University, located in Oxford, Ohio has a Greek member population of that represents nearly 35 percent of the entire student population on campus that have been “contributing to campus tradition, success, and pride.”
-Miami University has been nicknamed the “Mother of Fraternities” due to the number of frats originated on campus.
+The Miami University, located in Oxford, Ohio has a Greek member population that represents nearly 22 percent of the entire student population on campus that have been “contributing to campus tradition, success, and pride.”
+Miami University has been nicknamed the “Mother of Fraternities” due to the number of fraternities that originated on campus.

 Beta Theta Pi, Phi Delta Theta, Sigma Chi, and Phi Kappa Tau are all chapters that originated at Miami and whose roots date back to 1839.
-Although, the first fraternity at Miami began over 185 years ago in 1832.
-Today, Miami University students can pledge to over 50 different self-governed Greek chapters on three Greek councils whose vision is to “develop a Model Fraternity and Sorority Community that achieves national recognition for its commitment to intellectual achievement, leadership, personal growth and service to the community.”
+Although, the first fraternity at Miami began in 1832.
+Today, Miami University students can join over 46 different self-governed Greek chapters on three Greek councils whose vision is to “develop a Model Fraternity and Sorority Community that achieves national recognition for its commitment to intellectual achievement, leadership, personal growth and service to the community.”

-In the past year, thousands of students were able to participate in over 650 programs and events held by Miami Greeks.
 Miami Greeks were also able to help sponsor and host service events, philanthropies, sporting events, and parties.
-Blood drive donations helped 288 lives, care packages were created for Bake Me Home, and hundreds of miles were walked for the American Red Cross.
+A past blood drive donations helped 288 lives, care packages were created for Bake Me Home, and hundreds of miles were walked for the American Red Cross.
+In 20

 Our Score: 285

-Coming in as number one our list is the University of Mississippi, more commonly known as Ole Miss.
-Recognized for the Grove, their massive gameday tailgating feed, and their Hotty Toddy football cheer, students attending the University of Mississippi are very proud of their campus life and more than 7,500 students are members of the Ole Miss Greek community, making it the of the largest organizations on campus.
+Coming in as number one on our list is the University of Mississippi, more commonly known as Ole Miss.
+Recognized for the Grove, their massive game day tailgating feed, and their Hotty Toddy football cheer, students attending the University of Mississippi are very proud of their campus life and more than 6,500 students are members of the Ole Miss Greek community, making it the of the largest organizations on campus.
 Members are part of 35 different chapters, some with over 400 members, representing one-third of the undergraduate student body.

 Greek Life at Ole Miss plays a key role for a quality experience and the first fraternity founded in the South, the Rainbow Fraternity, was founded here in 1848.
 Beyond maintaining a higher GPA average, many of the Greek members have leadership roles in student government and various organizations.
 Ole Miss Greeks work hard to “service the university community, the community-at-large, the members of the sorority and the nations of the world.”
 Their philanthropic efforts help to raise awareness and provide more than $300,000 in donations annually.